Internet-of-Bananas/installation-guide/README.md

 Before sending the code to ESP8266, you need to make some changes:

-- specify the pins of the sensors, as explained in [5.
+- the microcontroller pins connected to the sensors, as explained in [5.
 Connecting the hardware pins](https://github.com/Internet-of-Bananas/installation-guide#5-connecting-the-hardware-pins);
 - the color calibration parameters, see [5.1.1.
 Color calibration](https://github.com/Internet-of-Bananas/installation-guide#511-color-calibration);
 - name and password of the WiFi network, so that the device can connect to the internet;
 - Adafruit IO server account login and key;